UKHomeOffice/aws-iam-reporter/README.md

 }
 ```

-The script expects OUTPUT_FOLDER set as an environment variable specifying where to write the report.

 Command to run the script

 `python iam_report_generatore.py`

+The script prints the report in the console.